 Matthias B. Siewert

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Matthias B. Siewert for the poster/PICO entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Award is awarded to Matthias B. Siewert for the poster/PICO entitled:

 High-resolution mapping and spatial variability of soil organic carbon storage in permafrost-affected soils (Siewert, M. B.; Hugelius, G.)